verneylmavt/st-sn-dgt-recognition/README.md

 # 🔢 Single Digit Recognition Model Collections

 This repository contains machine learning models of Single Digit Recognition, designed to be deployed using ONNX and utilized in a Streamlit-based web application.
-The app provides an interactive interface for performing various tasks using neural network architectures.
+The app provides an interactive interface for performing this task using neural network architectures.
 [Check here to see other ML tasks](https://github.com/verneylmavt/ml-model).

 For more information about the training process, please check the `.ipynb` files in the `training` folder.